0xPolygon/Polygon-Improvement-Proposals/PIPs/PIP-72.md

 ## Abstract

-This proposal introduces witness-based stateless verification for the Polygon PoS network, enabling nodes to validate blocks without maintaining the complete blockchain state.
+This proposal introduces witness-based stateless verification for the Polygon network, enabling nodes to validate blocks without maintaining the complete blockchain state.
 By leveraging cryptographic witnesses containing only the necessary state data for block execution, stateless nodes can participate in network validation with significantly reduced storage requirements (approximately 90GB for historical bytecodes and associated trie nodes versus over 1TB for full state in mainnet).
-This architecture complements the Validator-Elected Block Producer (VEBloP) model outlined in PIP-64, allowing validators to verify high-throughput block production without the computational and storage burden of maintaining full state.
+This architecture complements the Validator-Elected Block Producer (VEBloP) model outlined in [PIP-64](https://github.com/0xPolygon/Polygon-Improvement-Proposals/blob/main/PIPs/PIP-64.md), allowing validators to verify high-throughput block production without the computational and storage burden of maintaining full state.

 ## Motivation

-The Polygon PoS state has grown to over 1TB, forcing validators to use high-capacity NVMe SSDs (2TB+) with significant RAM, leading to substantial operational costs and sync times measured in days or weeks for new nodes.
+Polygon chain's state has grown to over 1TB, forcing validators to use high-capacity NVMe SSDs (2TB+) with significant RAM, leading to substantial operational costs and sync times measured in days or weeks for new nodes.
 As outlined in PIP-64, achieving 10,000+ TPS requires separating block production from validation, but without stateless verification, validators would still need powerful hardware to keep up with unbounded state growth, limiting the benefits of VEBloP.
 These requirements create significant barriers for smaller validators through high initial hardware investment, ongoing operational costs, and technical complexity of maintaining synchronized state.
 Stateless verification addresses these challenges by reducing storage requirements to ~90GB while enabling broader network participation and maintaining security guarantees.

 ## Specification